return42/sphkerneldoc/doc/books/kernel-locking/Efficiency.rst

      }

-Note that the reader will alter the ``popularity`` member in ``__cache_find()``, and now it doesn't hold a lock.
+Note that the reader will alter the ``popularity`` member in :c:func:`__cache_find()`, and now it doesn't hold a lock.
 One solution would be to make it an ``atomic_t``, but for this usage, we don't really care about races: an approximate result is good enough, so I didn't change it.

-The result is that ``cache_find()`` requires no synchronization with any other functions, so is almost as fast on SMP as it would be on UP.
+The result is that :c:func:`cache_find()` requires no synchronization with any other functions, so is almost as fast on SMP as it would be on UP.

 There is a further optimization possible here: remember our original cache code, where there were no reference counts and the caller simply